mrbalraj007/Azure_DevOps_Projects/Azure_DevOps_All_Projects/05_Real-Time-DevOps-Project_CI-CD_Multi-Tier-With-Database/Multi-Stage_YAML_CI_CD_banking_app.md

 ![image-8](https://github.com/user-attachments/assets/a3f02167-7b1e-46dd-8c66-7dadb0d7f4a1)
 ![image-18](https://github.com/user-attachments/assets/646a7063-9021-445f-9123-9be24ecd9c53)

-  - it will asking you to login with you azure login. please use the same login crednetial which you have configure for azure portal login.
+  - It will ask you to log in with your Azure account.
+Please use the same login credentials that you have set up for the Azure portal.

   - Select the container registry
 ![image-7](https://github.com/user-attachments/assets/ebc5630e-d798-45d5-8688-2fe602defb3c)